 I’m also going to assume you’re going to buy dessert.
 Why not?
 There are plenty of perfectly good bakeries and frozen options out there, and dessert can be tricky.
 Make it easy on yourself.

 And a couple other thoughts on menu planning.
 Don’t be afraid to ask for help, especially if you have junior members in the household.
 I am firmly in favor of child labor.
 Okay, not the child labor that involves underfed 7-year-olds picking cacao beans for pennies a day.
 I mean putting your own children to work helping you clean house, cut veggies and being useful, in general.
-That’s how they learn to clean house and cook so they’re not dependent on you or frantically searching web sites the night before Thanksgiving to find out how to cook a freaking turkey.
+That’s how they learn to clean house and cook so they’re not dependent on you or frantically searching web sites the night before Channukah starts to find out how to make latkes.

-Also on the menu planner is a space for those items that can possibly be made ahead of time.
+Also on the menu planner is a space where you’ll decide which items can be made ahead of time.
 Not too far ahead of time, or sure as shooting, somebody in the household will discover the jar that plainly reads “Don’t touch under pain of death” and suck down the one perfect gravy you finally made.
 It’s appalling how otherwise perfectly intelligent human beings suddenly forget how to read or think gravy is a really thick soup.
 And if you’re going to serve chip and dip for hors d’oeuvres, that should probably wait until closer to the main event to buy and serve, especially if you have hungry teen-age males in the house.
 However, there are a good many things you can make ahead of time, including soup, sweet potatoes, stuffing.
-Three things you will want to make fresh are the turkey, the mashed potatoes (they get funky when they’ve been made ahead) and your green vegetable side.
+Three things you will want to make fresh are the meat main course (if any), the mashed potatoes (they get funky when they’ve been made ahead) and your green vegetable side.
 And probably also your salad, but there are some salads that you can make ahead.
 Make-aheads can make your life easier.
 Unless you forget to serve them.
 That’s why we make lists.
 And lists of lists.